-and F and Fault Isolation - Continued
+and Fault Isolation - Continued

-DIAG GNOSTIC INFORMATION FAULT CATE- GORY
+DIAGNOSTIC INFORMATION FAULT CATE- GORY

-and (1A ' quer sien ck that the green LEDs (DS1 DS2) on Inner Torquer CCA 1A19) are not illuminated (tor- r disabled).
-If the fault is tran- t, try to enable the Inner Tor- r CCA (1A1A19) via the front el.
+Check that the green LEDs (DS1 and DS2) on Inner Torquer CCA ( 1A1A19 ) are not illuminated (tor- quer disabled).
+If the fault is tran- sient, try to enable the Inner Tor- quer CCA ( 1A1A19 ) via the front panel.
 0, 1, 3, 4, 7

-Inne ault 068 is also displayed, the r Torquer CCA (1A1A19) has n disabled by hardware con-
+If Fault 068 is also displayed, the Inner Torquer CCA ( 1A1A19 ) has been disabled by hardware con- trol.

-Inne ault 068 is not displayed, the er Torquer CCA (1A1A19) has n disabled by software control.
+If Fault 068 is not displayed, the Inner Torquer CCA ( 1A1A19 ) has been disabled by software control.

-Su spect the:
+Suspect the:

 a.
 Inner Torquer CCA (1A1A19).
 Interchange Inner Torquer CCA (1A1A19) and Outer Torquer CCA (1A1A18) to confirm failure by fault transfer.

 b.
 Status and Command CCA (1A1A15).

-C. Nav Processor CCA (1A1A13).
+c.
+Nav Processor CCA (1A1A13).

 Run tests 220 and 221.

-ck for mechanical interfer- es or resistance.
+Check for mechanical interfer- ences or resistance.

-AULT DESCRIPTION DIAG NOSTIC INFORMATION FAULT CATE- GORY 044 Outer axis (roll) torquer disabled: The torquer motor will be disabled as a protective measure if other faults which could affect the safety of the system are detected.
+Table B-1.
+Tault Code Descripti Table B-1.
+Fault Code Descriptions and Fault Isolation - Continued FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAU CAT GOF LT E- XY 044 Outer axis (roll) torquer disabled: The torquer motor will be disabled as a protective measure if other faults which could affect the safety of the system are detected.
 This fault code indicates that the IMU outer axis indexing rotation is inhibited.
 This can be under manual, hardware or software control.
-1. and (1A1 quer sient quer pane If Fa Oute ult 069 is also displayed, the r Torquer CCA (1A1A18) has 0, 1, 3, 4 7 Manual control is achieved via the front panel.
+Manual control is achieved via the front panel.
 The Nav Processor CCA (1A1A13) outputs a command which is latched in the Status and Command CCA (1A1A15).
-The BROLLEN output signal is sent to the Outer Roll Torquer CCA (1A1A18) input TQR ENABLE which, if LO, will disable the motor 3. trol.
-If Fa Oute beer trol. ult 069 is not displayed, the r Torquer CCA (1A1A18) has disabled by the software con- drive.
+The BROLLEN output signal is sent to the Outer Roll Torquer CCA (1A1A18) input TQR ENABLE which if LO will disable the motor 1.
+2. 3.
+Check that the green LEDs (DS1 and DS2) on Outer Torquer CCA (1A1A18) are not illuminated (tor- quer disabled).
+If the fault is tran- sient, try to enable the Outer Tor- quer CCA (1A1A18) via the front panel.
+If Fault 069 is also displayed, the Outer Torquer CCA (1A1A18) has been disabled by hardware con- trol.
+If Fault 069 is not displayed, the Outer Torquer CCA (1A1A18) has been disabled by the software con- trol. , 4, drive.
 Hardware control is achieved via overvoltage and overcurrent protection circuitry on Outer Roll Torquer CCA (1A1A18).
 Software control is achieved by Nav Processor CCA (1A1A13) sending out the appropriate command to Status and Command CCA (1A1A15), as per manual control.
-Outer Torquer CCA (1A1A18) sends output TQR DISABLE to Status and Command CCA (1A1A15) input ROLL DISABLED.
+4. a.
+Outer Torquer CCA (1A1A18).
+Interchange Outer Torquer CCA (1A1A18) and Inner Torquer CCA (1A1A19) to confirm failure by fault transfer. b.
+Status and Command CCA (1A1A15). c.
+Nav Processor CCA (1A1A13).
+Outer Torquer CCA ( 1A1A18 ) sends output TQR DISABLE to Status and Command CCA ( 1A1A15 ) input ROLL DISABLED.
 The signal is read as System Status Word Bit 12 (ROLL DISABLED).
 Both torquers are disabled as a safety feature when other system faults have been detected.
 These other faults should be rectified in the Test mode.
 NOTE: Torquers are disabled in the Test mode.
 Loss of indexing rotations alone will not affect the system capability to navigate.
-Only long-term navigational a.
-Outer Torquer CCA (1A1A18).
-Interchange Outer Torquer CCA (1A1A18) and Inner Torquer CCA (1A1A19) to confirm failure by fault transfer.
-Processor CCA (1A1A13) sending out the appropriate command to Status and Command CCA (1A1A15), as per b. c.
-Status and Command CCA (1A1A15).
-Nav Processor CCA (1A1A13). output TQR DISABLE to Status and Command CCA (1A1A15) input ROLL DISABLED.
-The signal is read as System Status Word Bit 12 (ROLL DISABLED).
-Both torquers are disabled as a safety feature when other system faults have been detected.
-These other faults should be rectified in the Test mode.
-NOTE: Torquers are disabled in the Test mode.
-Loss of indexing rotations alone will not affect the system capability to 5.
-6. Cheo BIT tests 220 and 221. ck for mechanical interference sistance.
+Only long-term navigational performance will be degraded 5.
+Run BIT tests 220 and 221.
+Check for mechanical interference or resistance.